board of directors, Governance & Committees

 Stacy Burgess

-Stacy Burgess is the current Executive Director for Clinical Care, Delivery and Capital at the Department of Health and Wellness.
-Prior to this role Stacy had spent her entire 25-year career a the IWK Health Center in various frontline nursing positions, moving to system leadership positions starting in 2011.
-Her most recent position prior to taking a secondment to the Department of Health and Wellness was Interim Vice President of Clinical Care.
+Stacy Burgess is the current Vice President of Clinical Support and System Integration at IWK Health.
+Stacy had spent most of her 25-year career at IWK Health in various frontline nursing positions, moving to system leadership positions starting in 2011.
+However, prior to her most recent position prior Stacy spent two years in government on a secondment to the Department of Health and Wellness as Executive Director for Clinical Care, Delivery and Capital.
 Stacy holds a Bachelor of Science in Nursing, a Master's in Health Administration and is a Certified Health Executive.
 She has a passion for leading complex healthcare issues and is strong advocate for effective collaboration, system integration and system accountability.

 Committees